TL;DR:

 It uses reverse-DNS names like "com.example.ping()"

-The definitions are mainly JSON-Schema documents
+The definitions are JSON documents, similar to JSON-Schema

-Intro to Lexicon#
+Intro to Lexicon

 The schemas are identified using NSIDs which are a reverse-DNS format.
 Here are some example methods: